Tesseract-MI/prostatecancer.ai/README.md

 # ProstateCancer.ai

-ProstateCancer.ai is a web application for identification of clinically significant prostate cancer in MRI, developed on Tesseract-MI.
+ProstateCancer.ai is a web application for identification of clinically significant prostate cancer in MRI, developed on Tesseract-MI platform.

 Installation
 ---------